codefresh-io/docs.codefresh.io/_docs/pipelines/run-pipeline.md

 This feature is currently in Beta.

 Override settings for a pipeline build and share them with colleagues who have access to the same account.
-This option is useful to pre-populate build settings to test automation for integration with third-party tools, or to trigger pipelines in specific scenarios without the need to redefine the same manually each time.
+This option is useful to pre-populate build settings without having to redefine the same manually every time.
+For example, share build settings to test automation for integration with third-party tools, or to trigger pipelines in specific scenarios.

-You can simulate a different trigger, select a different branch, modify existing or add new  build variables, and modify the build behavior.
+When sharing settings, you can simulate a different trigger, select a different branch, modify existing or add new build variables, and modify the build behavior.
 Codefresh generates a URL with the modified and new settings appended as query parameters, while excluding encrypted variables to not compromise security.
-Shared settings also do not include the Runtime environment settings defined for the pipeline if any.
+Shared build settings also do not include the Runtime environment settings defined for the pipeline if any.

 The URL opens the Trigger page with the sections expanded to indicate updated/new settings.
-New or modified Build Variables are highlighted for easy identification.
+For easy identification, new or modified Build Variables are highlighted.

 1. In the Pipelines page, click **Run** either to the right of the pipeline, or in the Workflows tab of the pipeline.
 1. Update settings as required.